 3.)
 Visit The Scorpion Submarine.
 Cost: $14 for adults, $12 for kids.
 Step back in time with an authentic cold war submarine that remains unchanged.
 View the torpedo room, use the telescope, and get a feel for what its like being on a Russian submarine.
 Hours: 10AM - 5PM daily.
 Kids must be 48 inches to board.

 4. Visit the Museum of Art.
 Cost: FREE on Fridays!
-Other than free Friday, $7 for Adults, $6 for Seniors.
+Other than Friday, $7 for Adults, $6 for Seniors.
 A small historical museum that has ocean views with lush lawns.
 Some have chosen to have their wedding held here.
 Ladies rate this as great romantic date idea.
 While it's not the LACMA, it does offer some unique exhibits.
-Free parking can be had on the side streets but please be respectful of the neighbors.
+Parking can be had at no cost on the side streets.
+Please be respectful of the neighbors.
 Metered parking is down the hill.
 NOTE: It's recommended to check their website as they close for specials events.
 2300 E Ocean Blvd.
 Tel: 562-439-2119

 5. Visit The Museum of Latin American Art.
-Cost: FREE on Sundays otherwise $9/adults,$6 for students/seniors and free Parking.
+Cost: FREE on Sundays otherwise $9/adults,$6 for students/seniors and Parking at no cost.
 Smaller than most museums but considered a gem by visitors for its rich art and exhibits.
 MOLAA offers modern and contemporary Latin American art.
 Experience an outside fountain and garden which features live music and dancing.
 Cafe has latino inspired food and a gift shop.
 628 Alamitos Avenue.
 Tel: 562.437.1689.

 6. Rancho Los Alamitos Ranch and Gardens.
 Cost: FREE.
 Listed on the National Register of Historic Places, it explores the early history of the city.
 Take a tour to understand the traditional birthplace of the native people of the Los Angeles Basin.
 Hear about the Bixby family who owned it and learn about one of the last working ranches.
 Lush gardens, massive trees, shire horses, and sitting areas.
 A place to escape and relax.
 You'll forget your in the city.
 Hours: Wednesday thru Sunday 1-5 p.m.
 Tel: (562) 431-3541.
 6400 East Bixby Hill Road.
 Enter at the intersection of Anaheim and Palo Verde.

 1.)
 Skateboarding.
-Cost: FREE.
 It wouldn't be Southern California without skateboarding parks.
 Parks open from dawn to 10 pm daily.
 Helmets, knee pads, elbow pads and shirts required.